valentyn-archo/VALYANO_HOTELS/README.md

-# VALYANO Hotel
+# VALYANO Project

-A booking application, when someone can book the room in the hotel.
+An application created, as a diplom work for university.
+Here you can find the appartments.

 ## Getting Started